dgerod/CBTs-Checker/README.md

 # Conditional Behavior Tree Checker

-Given a Conditional Behavior Tree (CBT) this program is able to check its executability.
+Given a Conditional Behavior Tree (CBT) this program is able to check its executability... if it is valid or not.

 References: